BKWLD/create-cloak-app/docs/craft-cms/config.md

 Go to `/admin/settings/general` and customize update the `System Name` and logos to be specific to your project.

+## Colors

+Change the Background Color field from being of type "color" to being "colorit" so you can enforce brand colors.
+You'll also want to define presets for this field in the Colorit plugin settings.
+The project doesn't ship with Background Color as "colorit" because that plugin doesn't currently support Project Config.

 ## Email

 A Bukwild mailgun provider is baked into the project config.
 Just provide the `EMAIL_PASSWORD` value to the .env (this can be found [in Passwork](https://passwork.me/#!/p/60a68d7715aaca7283342a7e)).